 Pan-Canadian SPOR Network in Primary and Integrated Health Care Innovations

-The pan-Canadian SPOR Network in Primary and Integrated Health Care Innovations (herein called the pan-Canadian Network) is a Network of networks that builds on regional and national assets in community-based primary and integrated health care.
-It will foster a new alliance between research, policy and practice to create dynamic and responsive learning systems across the country that develop, evaluate and scale up new approaches to the delivery of horizontally and vertically integrated services within and across sectors of health care (e.g., public health, home and community care, primary, secondary, and tertiary care) as well as outside the health sector (e.g., education, social services, housing).
+The Network was established as a Network of networks that built upon regional and national assets in community-based primary and integrated health care.
+It fostered a new alliance between research, policy and practice to create dynamic and responsive learning systems across the country that developed, evaluated and scaled up new approaches to the delivery of horizontally and vertically integrated services within and across sectors of health care (e.g., public health, home and community care, primary, secondary, and tertiary care) as well as outside the health sector (e.g., education, social services, housing).

 - individuals with complex needs across the life course, including age groups from children to older adults; and,

 - multi-sector integration of upstream prevention strategies and care delivery models.
-A key element of this focus is the assessment of upstream predictors of high system use and subsequent identification and targeting of prevention strategies and interventions.
+A key element of this focus was the assessment of upstream predictors of high system use and subsequent identification and targeting of prevention strategies and interventions.

 - Knowledge of the comparative effectiveness and efficiency of different jurisdictional approaches to the same health or health system challenges;

 - More rapid and/or generalizable response to a priority area by employing a cross-jurisdictional approach; and/or

 - A more comprehensive evaluation of a priority area using expertise and resources in multiple jurisdictions.